 Sergeant Winsor’s current assignment to the WSFC as one of the supervisors began in June of 2008.
 She has worked to develop and implement the Critical Infrastructure & Key Resource (CIKR) Program at the Fusion Center, where her responsibilities include:

-• Acting as the primary administrator for the Homeland Security Information Network (HSIN) Washington and Washington Law Enforcement Communities of Interest
+- Acting as the primary administrator for the Homeland Security Information Network Release 3 (HSIN R3) Washington and Washington Communities of Interest

 Sergeant Winsor works closely with the State of Washington Military Department’s Critical Infrastructure Protection Program and Pacific Northwest Economic Region to coordinate planning, prevention, and protection efforts.
-She serves in an advisory capacity to the State of Washington’s Committee on Homeland Security-Critical Infrastructure Sub-Committee, and Region 6 Critical Infrastructure Protection Task Force.
+She serves in an advisory capacity to State and Regional Planning and Working Groups that have a critical infrastructure impact.

 Sgt.
 Robert Wynne is a 23 year veteran of the Kansas City Missouri Police Department.
 Assignments as an officer have included: Patrol, Tactical Response (S.W.A.T.), Violent Crimes Investigations and Academy Instructor.
 As a sergeant assignments have included supervisory roles in various units to include: Planning and Research and Fugitive Apprehension.
 Currently, Sgt.
 Wynne is assigned as a supervisor within the Homeland Security Division and is directly involved in many regional, state and national Homeland Security Initiatives focusing on terrorism awareness and interdiction and critical infrastructure protection.